NAB moves against federal minister, Sindh PTI leader

 Moreover, NAB sources said Sheikh had used the government land for commercial purposes.

-Earlier, reports of Sheikh being involved in a land scam had emerged.
+Earlier, reports of Sheikh being involved in a land scam had emerged in the local media.
 The PTI leader was said to have illegally allotted 207 acres of state land, worth Rs410 million.
+The report had also accused the lawmaker of involvement in illegal allotment of land through fraudulent means.